Cervical Length During Pregnancy

 This is a minor surgery in which your doctor will stitch your cervix shut with a couple of sutures.
 The procedure is quick and performed under anaesthesia.
 It is done for women who have had prior preterm deliveries.
 Some doctors believe that cerclages can lead to infection and inflammation, but these can be controlled with the right medications.

 In this treatment, your doctor will place the pregnancy hormone, progesterone, in the cervical area.
-Progesterone can prevent the initiation of labour.
+Progesterone can help in relaxation of the uterus.

 A silicone device known as a pessary can be used to support the cervix, keeping it closed shut.